Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 ![Display Xcode Areas](assets/display_xcode_areas.png)

 You can use these buttons to toggle between hiding and displaying the _Navigator_, _Debugger_ and _Utilities_ areas.
-Let's go ahead and close the _Utilities area_ for a little more screen real-estate.
+Let's go ahead and close the _Navigator area_ for a little more screen real-estate.

 > [action]
-Close the _Navigator_ pane by clicking on the first of the buttons:
+Close the _Navigator_ pane by clicking on the first of the buttons.
+Keep the _Utilities area_ open as we'll need it soon.
 >
 ![Hide Navigator](assets/hide_navigator.mov)